jagjeetrathore/E-Commerce-System/README.md

 * Lifetime Value calculation: Calculate 6 month LTV for each customer which I will use for training the model.
 ![Correlation between RFM and LTV](https://github.com/jagjeetrathore/E-Commerce-System/blob/master/images/RFM_LTV.png)
 ![LTV Segments](https://github.com/jagjeetrathore/E-Commerce-System/blob/master/images/LTV_Segment_Percentage.png)
+**label number 2 is the best with high mean and 1 is the worst with lowest means**
 #### Model Evaluation:
 **Comparision of  Classifiers with and without Hyperparamter tunning**
 ![Classifiers_Comparison](https://github.com/jagjeetrathore/E-Commerce-System/blob/master/images/model_comparison.png)